Course Description

 - Deploy personal and pooled virtual desktops

-Module 10: Remote Access and Web Services on Windows Server
+Module 10: Remote Access and Web Services in Windows Server

-In this module, students learn about remote access technologies for Windows Server, as well as deploying and using IIS.
+In this module, students learn about remote access technologies for Windows Server, as well as how to deploy and use IIS.

 - Implementing NPS